-According to a survey conducted by the Content Marketing Institute, it states that 79% of marketers agree that interactive content, of any format, captures the reader’s attention better than static content.
+According to a survey conducted by the Content Marketing Institute, 79% of marketers agree that interactive content, of any format, captures the reader’s attention better than static content.

 Drives customer satisfaction

-Making use of interactive content in conveying a message to your audience also leads to customer satisfaction.
+Using interactive content to convey a message to your audience also leads to customer satisfaction.

 Interactive content can be integrated with every funnel stage.

-Types of interactive content and interactive content tools to use
+Types of interactive content creation and tools to use

 1. Interactive Infographics

-Whether you have tons of data or a data set or you just want to have effective storytelling, you can use interactive infographics.
+Whether you have tons of data or a data set or want to have effective storytelling, you can use interactive infographics.